Perturbations of General Relativity to All Orders and the General $n^{\rm th}$ Order Terms: Graviton Scattering Amplitudes via the Off-shell Recursion Relation

 \section{Graviton Scattering Amplitudes via the Off-shell Recursion Relation}

 In this section, we will calculate graviton scattering amplitudes as a consistency check of our results.
-There are many ways to compute scattering amplitudes, but here we employ the off-shell recursion relation by directly defining graviton off-shell currents associated with graviton scattering amplitudes.
-We do not use the conventional derivation of the recursion relation using the recursive structure of Feynman diagrams.
-Instead we employ the so-called perturbiner method that generates the off-shell recursion relation from classical EoM \cite{Rosly:1996vr,Rosly:1997ap,Selivanov:1997aq,Selivanov:1997an,Selivanov:1997ts}.
+There are several methods to compute scattering amplitudes, but here we employ the off-shell recursion relation by directly defining graviton off-shell currents associated with graviton scattering amplitudes.
+We employ the so-called perturbiner method that generates the off-shell recursion relation from classical EoM \cite{Rosly:1996vr,Rosly:1997ap,Selivanov:1997aq,Selivanov:1997an,Selivanov:1997ts} instead of the recursive structure of Feynman diagrams.
 Recently, this method was derived from the quantum effective action formalism \cite{Lee:2022aiu} and extended to loop level \cite{Lee:2022aiu,Gomez:2022dzk}.
-Since this method relies on perturbations of the Einstein equation, which we have derived in the previous sections, it is suitable for our purpose.
+Since this method relies on the detailed form of the perturbed Einstein equation, it can be used for checking the results in the previous sections.

-The fundamental object in this method is the perturbiner expansion, which is a generating function of off-shell currents.
-It is given by a multi-particle expansion of the graviton field $h^{\mu\nu}$ in a plane-wave basis.
-The perturbiner expansion can be derived from the quantum effective action formalism \cite{Lee:2022aiu}.
+The fundamental object of this method is the perturbiner expansion, which is a generating function of off-shell currents.
+It is defined by a multi-particle expansion of the graviton field $h^{\mu\nu}$ in a plane-wave basis.
+Recently, the perturbiner expansion is derived from the quantum effective action formalism \cite{Lee:2022aiu}.
 The graviton off-shell recursion relation can be obtained by substituting the perturbiner expansion into the Einstein equation.
 We can solve the recursion relation order by order and determine graviton scattering amplitudes from the off-shell currents.
 Thus it directly connects tree-level scattering amplitudes to the solution of the equations of motion.

 The perturbiner expansion for the graviton is defined by

 where $J^{\mu \nu}_{i}, J_{ij}^{\mu \nu}, \cdots$ are the off-shell graviton currents and $i,j,k, \cdots$ are letters which label each single particle.
 Here $k^{ijk \cdots}_{\mu} = k^{i}_{\mu} + k^{j}_{\mu} +k^{k}_{\mu} + \cdots$.
 We may simplify the expansion using the multiparticle indices $\mathcal{P}, \mathcal{Q}, \mathcal{R}\cdots$ that are the so-called ``ordered words'' \cite{Mafra:2016ltu,Mizera:2018jbh}